 Target specific behaviours, audiences, and settings: Whenever communicating guidance for health behaviours, it is important to consider exactly what the target behaviour is, who should be practicing the behaviour, how the behaviour should be practiced, and when it should be practiced.
 It may be helpful to review this resource on population targeting when making these decisions.
 Recommendations should be as specific as possible to encourage appropriate adherence and wearing face masks.
 For example, the CDC provides very specific information on the key times a face mask should be worn, who should and should not wear face masks, and provides alternative suggestions (e.g. use of face shields, physical distancing) for circumstances when regular face mask use is not possible.
 Some individuals with health conditions may be exempt from wearing a mask and it can be useful to make sure that others in your community are aware of this.
 When designing programmes to promote face mask use, make sure to utilise behaviour change frameworks and formative research to better understand the behaviour within a particular context.
 It may also be helpful to target other mask-related behaviours, including handwashing, washing or disposing a face mask at the correct time, buying and wearing a clean mask, or remembering to have a face mask when leaving the house.

 Communicate how masks can limit transmission: While some masks can offer the wearer some degree of protection against personal exposure to coronavirus, the primary function of using a face mask is to decrease the likelihood of an infected individual transmitting the virus to others (particularly if the person is asymptomatic).
 As such, it is important to emphasise that by wearing a face mask, you are acting out of a consideration for others.
 The act of wearing a mask can demonstrate that you have a concern for the health of people around you.
 This simulation provides a good visual explanation for how face masks can protect individuals and limit the transmission of coronavirus.
 These videos help to visualise how viruses transmit when we breathe, speak, cough or sneeze and shows the effect that masks can have in reducing this (Example 1, Example 2).
+It is also important to emphasize that masks are only effective if used correctly, this video can help explain this.

 Source: Duke Health